 When the father is known, but cannot be found, anyone seeking to terminate his parental rights must do everything possible to serve him with notice of the pending adoption.
 If local process servers cannot find him, then the notice should be sent to his last known address.
 If there is no response and he cannot be found through any traditional means, a notice can be published in a local paper advising the community of the termination and adoption proceedings.

 If the father is unknown or has not legally established his rights to the child, then any person who is alleged to be the father must be notified of the pending adoption.
 If the alleged father cannot be found, a notice of the legal proceedings can also be published in the newspaper in this situation as well.
-If the birth father fails to responds to the notice, his parental rights can be terminated.
+If the birth father fails to respond to the notice, his parental rights can be terminated.

-In most cases, the most difficult part of adopting a step child is obtaining the necessary consent from the other biological parent.
+In most cases, the most difficult part of adopting a stepchild is obtaining the necessary consent from the other biological parent.
 Once consent is received, it is a relatively simple matter of filling out the correct forms and attending a hearing.

 At Pacific Northwest Family Law PLLC, we share your excitement about creating a new family.
-Our experienced Washington family law attorneys can help you navigate the adoption process, and will make sure that all of the requirements are followed.
+Our experienced Washington family law attorneys can help you navigate the adoption process and will make sure that all of the requirements are followed.

-For a consultation with one of our experienced Washington adoption lawyers, contact us today by calling 360-926-9112.
+For a consultation with one of our experienced Washington adoption lawyers, contact us today by calling 877-738-0777.